 We don’t want to mimic the classroom however learning does need to take place and kids do need a little lesson structure.
 So with that in mind DONT TEACH – instead encourage and observe.

 Observe their behaviour.
-Are they interested in the subject matter, do they seem distracted, are they finishing fast ?
-From these signals you can usually find a solution to the problem ( toilet, hungry, not interested or speed up the learning pace)
+Are they interested in the subject matter, do they seem distracted, or are they finishing fast?
+From these signals, you can usually find a solution to the problem ( toilet, hungry, not interested or speed up the learning pace)

-Research does show that when kids are given the opportunity to chose how they learn and for how long it can actually increase motivation and increase attention span.
+Research does show that when kids are given the opportunity to choose how they learn and for how long it can actually increase motivation and increase attention span.

 5. Be Aware